Geoffrey Scammell

-Geoffrey Vaughan Scammell (11 July 1925 - 2006) was a British historian and fellow of Emmanuel College, Cambridge, who was an authority on Tudor and Stuart maritime history.
+Geoffrey Vaughan Scammell (11 July 1925 – 2006) was a British historian and fellow of Emmanuel College, Cambridge, who was an authority on Tudor and Stuart maritime history.

 Early life

 Geoffrey Scammell was born on 11 July 1925 in Wallasey, Merseyside, England.
-Attended Wallasey Grammar School.
-He graduated from Emmanuel College, University of Cambridge, BA in 1948 (MA 1953).
-After service at sea and a position at Durham, he became a Fellow of Pembroke College 12 years later, where he remained as a lecturer and scholar until his retirement in 1992.
+He attended Wallasey Grammar School and graduated from Emmanuel College, Cambridge, with a BA in 1948 (MA 1953).

 Career

 Scammell served in the Royal Navy as a lieutenant from 1943 to 1946.
-His academic career began after his war service, first as a Fellow of Emmanuel College, Cambridge and then at the University of Durham as Lecturer in Diplomatic.
+His academic career began after his war service, first as a Fellow of Emmanuel College and then at the University of Durham as Lecturer in Diplomatic History.
 In 1965 he became a Fellow of Pembroke College, Cambridge.
 He was director of studies in history at Cambridge from 1965 to 1992 and emeritus fellow at Pembroke College from 1992.

 He wrote primarily about the maritime history of the Tudor and Stuart period and was chairman of the British committee of the International Maritime History Committee from 1978 to 1989.